Museums and Galleries

 The Museum of Oxford recreates the life and times of Oxford's townspeople - exciting and violent as they some times were, especially during the English Civil War when Oxford became Britain's Capital and Charles I held his Court - and Parliament here.

 Oxford's art collections range from the magnificent Western Art in the Ashmolean Museum, to the Old Masters on display in the Christ Church Picture Gallery.
-Modern Art Oxford and the O3 Gallery cater for 20/21st century tastes.
+Modern Art Oxford and the O3 Gallery cater for more modern tastes.
 Almost all the colleges have remarkable collections of portraits of benefactors and alumni.